Yuvraj-cyborg/neurox/README.md

 ## Overview

-**Neurox** is a minimal, extendable neural network library written in Rust, designed as a starting point for building and experimenting with deep learning models.
+**Neurox** is a minimalist and extendable numerical computation library written in Rust.
-It provides foundational tensor operations, simple feed-forward neural network layers, activation functions, and a basic training loop all CPU-based with GPU acceleration planned for future versions.
+It provides core tensor operations, fundamental mathematical building blocks, and abstractions to build and experiment with machine learning models including but not limited to neural networks.
+All operations currently run on CPU, with plans for GPU acceleration support in future versions.

-This crate is perfect for:
+This crate is ideal for:
-- Learning how neural networks work under the hood
+- Learning and experimenting with numerical computation primitives
-- Building small-scale neural models from scratch in Rust
+- Developing small-scale ML models from scratch in Rust
-- Laying groundwork for advanced GPU-accelerated deep learning
+- Serving as a foundation for more advanced GPU-accelerated ML frameworks

 ---

 ## Features (v0.1.0)

-- Multi-dimensional `Tensor` struct for numerical data storage
+- Multi-dimensional `Tensor` struct for efficient numerical data storage
-- Core operations: matrix multiplication, element-wise activations (`ReLU`)
+- Core operations: matrix multiplication, element-wise activations (e.g., `ReLU`)
-- Simple `Model` struct supporting multiple dense layers with bias
+- Flexible `Model` struct supporting layered architectures with bias
-- Forward pass implementation for inference
+- Forward pass computation suitable for inference and prototyping
-- Basic random weight initialization
+- Random weight initialization utilities
-- Designed with a device abstraction for future GPU support
+- Device abstraction designed to enable future GPU support

 ---

 ## Planned Features

-- Training loop with backpropagation and optimizers (SGD, Adam)
+- Training loops with backpropagation and optimizers (SGD, Adam)
-- Support for more activation functions (sigmoid, tanh)
+- Expanded activation functions (sigmoid, tanh, etc.)
-- GPU acceleration using CUDA / WGPU
+- GPU acceleration using CUDA, OpenCL, or WGPU
-- Additional layer types (Conv2D, LSTM)
+- Additional layer types (Convolutional, Recurrent, etc.)
-- Serialization / model saving and loading
+- Serialization and model persistence utilities
-- Dataset utilities and data loaders
+- Dataset handling and data loading features

 ---